Ankushr785/Emotion-recognition-from-tweets/README.md

 **Vectorization**

--> Term frequency - inverse document frequency (TfidfVectorizer) deployed for converting the words to vectors
+-> Term frequency - inverse document frequency (TfidfVectorizer) deployed for converting the words to vectors (for SVM and Naive Bayes)

+-> Bag of words representation used as an input for the sigmoid layers model

 **Model - 1**

--> Support Vector Machine
+-> Support Vector Machine - Creation of hyperplanes separating all the classes, rbf kernel.

+-> Performance -

+**Model - 2**

+-> Naive Bayes classifier - naively assuming no inter-dependence between words of a sentence corpus.

+-> Performance -

+**Model -3**

+-> Aritificial Neural Network - 3 layer neural network with sigmoid activation and gradient descent optimization

 -> Performance -